 - Jonathan Brotherton

 Real-time videos of the Beemon system are also available on the Department of Computer Sciences’ livestream channel, and a collection of videos from the past three years is stored under the archive section.
-Click here for one example of a video from the archive.

 For more information about the Beemon project, contact Tashakkori at email@example.com.